takeourcarsnow/MonoLog/README.md

 ## How to use

-- Post: use the Post (Upload) tab to add today’s photo
+-- Post: use the Post (Upload) tab to add today’s entry with up to 5 images
 - Feed: follow people and browse posts in your feed
 - Explore: browse public posts from other users
 - Calendar: browse posts by date